oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 author: nicolas-triballier
 by: advocate
 communities: [devops]
-description: "Secure Access to AWS EKS Clusters with Okta."
+description: "This tutorial is a step-by-step guide for admins on how to implement secure access to AWS EKS Clusters with Okta."
 tags: [aws, eks, devops, oidc, kubectl]
 tweets:
 - "TweetStuff!"